|

 can find their way through complex mazes.

-often march in distinct columns following chemical trails.
+in distinct columns following chemical trails.

 Some

-Some ants collect pieces of leaves
+Some ants collect

-and the ants eat the fungi.
+the decaying leaves and the ants eat the fungi.